SF Board Bios

 Alisha Eastep is a multi-subject educator and writer with a passion for sustainability in the classroom, kitchen and beyond.
 She also works with the Research Institute for Humanity and Nature in Kyoto, Japan on the Small-scale Economies Project, examining the viability of diverse, small, localized food chains.
-As Treasurer for Slow Food San Francisco, Alisha oversees finances and participates in event support.
+As Treasurer and Communications Chair for Slow Food San Francisco, Alisha oversees finances and participates in event support.
 She dreams of universal access to nourishing, delicious food that honors the whole food production process.

 Kelly Geiser / Education and Advocacy